SC Legal Services receives grant for attorney for human trafficking victims - South Carolina Radio Network

 “We were one of the first or the first law firm to help human trafficking survivors get prostitution convictions expunged under South Carolina’s human trafficking law,” he said.
 “So we kind of led the way in helping survivors get a fresh start.
 So this will help us build on that past work and expand it and help us build more connections with victims’ advocates and law enforcement and other folks who are trying to help the victims get out of the situation.”

-“Awareness is very important,” he said.
-“Supporting non-profit organizations that serve trafficking survivors is important.”

-As 2017 came to a close, South Carolina law enforcement reported that 72 active cases of human trafficking in the state.
-Each case involved one victim but most involve multiple victims.

-If you know someone who needs help, or if you need help, call the human trafficking hotline at 1-888-373-7888.
+If you know someone who needs help, call the human trafficking hotline at 1-888-373-7888.
 For more information about SC Legal Services, call 1-888-346-5592.
 SC Legal Services provides assistance to low-income people with non-criminal cases.